 As an accomplished author (six books and over 1000 articles), Jack writes expert reports that clearly explain complex technology to non-engineers.
 His teaching skills, honed by 20 years of presenting seminars to companies and papers at conferences (including many keynote speeches), help the various parties understand the issues at hand.

-Jack has been admitted in and testified in Federal District Court and before the ITC.
-He is located outside of Baltimore, MD, convenient to firms in Washington, DC.
+Jack has been admitted to and testified in Federal District Court and before the ITC.
+He is located outside of Baltimore, MD, convenient to firms in the Washington, DC area.

 Expert witness in Segway Inc., DEKA Products Limited Partnership, and Ninebot (Tianjin) Technology Co., Ltd. v.
 Inventist, Inc., et al, ITC Inv.
 No. 337-TA-1007/1021 (combined) (in 2016 and 2017).
 The complaint was filed by Segway et al against a number of hoverboard suppliers.
 I was retained by Segway and testified in a deposition and at the ITC hearing.